amguerrero/sfdc_merge/README.md

 To avoid regular `npx` installs, consider installing the driver:

-`$ yarn [global|--dev] add sfdx-merge-driver`
+`$ yarn [global|--dev] add sfdx-md-merge-driver`

 #### Manual Setup (advanced):

-`sfdx-merge-driver` requires two git configurations to work: a git configuration to add the driver to git, which is by default your local `.git/config` file, and a `gitattributes(5)` configuration, which is by default your local `.git/info/attributes`.
+`sfdx-md-merge-driver` requires two git configurations to work: a git configuration to add the driver to git, which is by default your local `.git/config` file, and a `gitattributes(5)` configuration, which is by default your local `.git/info/attributes`.

-If you **do not** want `sfdx-merge-driver` to install itself for you:
+If you **do not** want `sfdx-md-merge-driver` to install itself for you:

 Add the driver to `.git/config`:

 ```
-$ git config merge."sfdx-merge-driver".name \
+$ git config merge."sfdx-md-merge-driver".name \
     "A custom merge driver for Salesforce profiles"
-$ git config merge."sfdx-merge-driver".driver \
+$ git config merge."sfdx-md-merge-driver".driver \
-    "npx sfdx-merge-driver merge %O %A %B %P"
+    "npx sfdx-md-merge-driver merge %O %A %B %P"
-$ git config merge."sfdx-merge-driver".recursive \
+$ git config merge."sfdx-md-merge-driver".recursive \
     "binary"
 ```